stefanthoss/stefandroid-blog/_posts/2021-09-24-supermicro-fans-ramping-up-down.md

 The lower critical threshold is set at 500.
 The Noctua fans I'm using have a maximum RPM of 1800, so they will fall below this threshold when the motherboard sets the fan speed to 27% or less.

-The fix is to create a small Bash script which sets the critical threshold to 100 and the non-recoverable threshold to 200.
+The fix is to create a small Bash script which sets the critical threshold to 100 RPM and the non-recoverable threshold to 200 RPM.
 You can set the thresholds for multiple fans at once - in the below example I'm doing it for FAN2 and FAN3.
 Create the file `/opt/fancontrol.sh` with the following content (adjust the fan sensor names according to your setup):

 ```bash
 #!/bin/sh